Yash2301/redux-ts-pizza/README.md

 I found a [YouTube video course](https://www.youtube.com/playlist?list=PL0FGkDGJQjJFMRmP7wZ771m1Nx-m2_qXq) in which the author did not complete his project, so I decided to finish it.
 I implemented the idea of the author of the course and posted it on my GitHub page as a sample for those who want to see a version of a fully working application

 All data from the pizza cart will be stored in localStorage.
+Added error handling, the user will see an error message.

 ## Technologies